-Ambient Air Monitoring
+Ambient Air Monitoring Team

-- Nitrogen Oxides
+- Nitrogen dioxide (NO2)

 To report air or stormwater pollution by phone,

 Prevent Stormwater Pollution: Proper Pool Drainage

 The City of Fort Worth Code Compliance Environmental Quality Division is available to answer questions regarding the proper drainage of residential swimming pools and spas.
 For more information on pools, spas and stormwater pollution prevention, or to report illegal discharges, contact our offices at 817-392-1234.